 Care & Accommodation

-Options Barton offers a flexible package and can provide everything from ad hoc respite breaks through to full 52 week care and education.
+Options Barton offers a flexible package of care and education including weekly or termly boarding, as well as 52 weeks per year.
+We are able to offer residential placements for children who attend Barton School as well as offering placements to children who receive education elsewhere.
 This integrated offering is more suited to children who generally have a high level of need and associated emotional and behavioural difficulties.

-Offered alongside or independently from education, Options Barton accommodates children and young people both male female aged between 8 and 19 years of age, with stays between 1 night and 52 weeks per year.
+Offered alongside or independently from education, Options Barton accommodates children and young people both male female aged between 8 and 19 years of age, with stays up to 52 weeks per year.

 We have several warm and homely self-contained flats which have been specifically designed to meet the sensory and mobility needs of children and young people with Autism.